-The provision of security at the shows during the day will be the responsibility of the MAS stewards on duty.
-There will be an external specialised security firm on site during the Summer Show between 20.00 & 08.00.
+The provision of security at the shows during the day will be the responsibility of the MAS Stewards on duty.
+There will be an external specialised security firm on site during the Cork Summer Show 2023 between 8.00pm and 8.00am each day.